krishaamer/green-filter-research/research/literature/design.md

 Common Social Media UI Parts

 There are also more philosophical approaches to ***Interface Studies:*** David Hoang (2022), the head of product design at Webflow, suggests taking cues from art studies to ***isolate the core problem***.
 “An art study is any action done with the intention of learning about the subject you want to draw”.
 As a former art student, Hoang looks at an interface as *“a piece of design is an artwork with function”*.

+Indeed, art can be a way to see new paths forward, practicing “fictioning” to deal with problematic legacies: Anon.
+(2023a)

 ### Personal Carbon Trackers {#personal-carbon-trackers}